 Strengthening Political Parties

-With support from the Norwegian government, the Institute is currently initiating programs to promote the participation of women and young political leaders in the lead up to the 2013 national and provincial elections.
-NDI is providing participants with the opportunity to develop skills and experience required to make a significant contribution to their parties’ election planning and campaigns, and organize a pre-election women’s symposium for more than 100 women leaders from ten political parties.
+With support from the Norwegian government, NDI initiated programs to promote the participation of women and young political leaders in the 2013 national and provincial elections.
+The Institute helped participants develop skills to enable them to contribute to election planning and campaigns, and organize a pre-election women’s symposium for more than 100 women leaders from ten political parties.

-With funding from the Dutch Government in 2008, NDI implemented programs to help reform party secretariats.
-The Institute worked with members of women and youth wings to develop and implement advocacy strategies to promote their inclusion in party decision making and policy development.
-This program also helped increase political skills among women and young people in campaign organizing, fundraising, internal and external communications, member recruitment and retention, the development of work plans and advocacy for greater leadership roles within the party.
-As a result of this program and the women’s wing advocacy campaigns, some parties have agreed to reserved seats on the parties’ decision making bodies for women.
+With funding from the Dutch government in 2008, NDI implemented programs to help reform political party secretariats.
+The Institute worked with members of women and youth wings of political parties to develop and implement advocacy strategies to promote their inclusion in party decision making and policy development.
+This assistance has helped increase political skills among women and young people in campaign fundraising, internal and external communications, member recruitment and advocacy for greater leadership roles within the party.
+As a result of NDI programming and women’s wing advocacy campaigns, some parties have agreed to reserve seats on party decision making bodies for women.

-Since 2007, NDI has been conducting programs to engage political parties and tribal representatives on policies for political reform in Pakistan’s Federally Administered Tribal Areas (FATA).
-NDI partners with the Shaheed Bhutto Foundation (SBF) in supporting these programs.
-More than 300 tribal representatives and 10 political parties participated in a series of regional consultative workshops to determine reform priorities.
-In January 2009, over 100 of these representatives presented their recommendations directly to President Asif Ali Zardari.
-This event contributed to the President’s announcement on August 14, 2009 of a FATA reforms package.
+Since 2009, NDI has conducted programs to engage political parties and tribal representatives on policies for political reform in FATA, bringing more than 500 tribal leaders, ten political parties and FATA parliamentarians together to determine reform priorities.
+In January 2009 and July 2013, tribal representatives presented recommendations directly to President Asif Ali Zardari with NDI support, which contributed to the president’s August 2009 announcement of a FATA reform package.

 Supporting the Electoral Process

-NDI has been actively involved in supporting the electoral process in Pakistan.
-The Institute organized international delegations to observe the national and provincial elections in 1988, 1990, and 1993.
-In 1997, NDI sponsored a pre-election delegation to assess election preparations.
-In advance of the 2002 general elections, NDI organized nationwide trainings for over 1,200 party poll watchers.
-The Institute also produced and distributed over 550,000 party poll watching manuals, which were widely used on election day.
-In May and October 2007, NDI organized pre-election assessment missions in advance of parliamentary and provincial elections.
-The Institute implemented a program that trained approximately 45,000 party polling agents to monitor polling stations on election day.
-NDI also worked with political parties to provide advice on the design and implementation of a communication system for the collection and analysis of election results and complaints.
+The Institute organized international delegations to observe the national and provincial elections in 1988, 1990 and 1993.
+In 1997, 2007 and 2012, NDI organized pre-election delegations to assess election preparations.
+In advance of the 2002 general elections, NDI organized nationwide training for over 1,200 party poll watchers.
+The Institute produced and distributed more than 550,000 poll watching manuals, which were widely used on election day.
+NDI has also worked with political parties to provide advice on the design and implementation of a communication system for the collection and analysis of election results and complaints.

 For more information about these programs, use our contact form or contact: